 Even though the Operative System (aka.
-“OS”) is a completely trivial, also irrelevant, the thing is the core of your device, the OS tells the device how it should operate, which antennas to use, disable the Bluetooth if the user turns it off, how strong the vibration should be when you get a call, how blueish a blue wallpaper should look like.
+“OS”) is completely trivial, also irrelevant, the thing is the core of your device, the OS tells the device how it should operate, which antennas to use, disable the Bluetooth if the user turns it off, how strong the vibration should be when you get a call, how blueish a blue wallpaper should look like.
 In simpler words, the OS controls everything on the device.

 So how does this work in Samsung's world?
-Even though Samsung uses a very deep customized version of Android it still doesn’t control (because they decided to) how everything is managed on the device, this led to, sometimes, poor optimization, half-baked functions, poor battery, or the one I hate the most, crazy HOT devices; now this is not as bad as it sounds like, this reduces Samsung time and resources allowing easier software upgrades, a faster device lunch pace and of course, have Google Certification to use Google Services (YouTube, Gmail, Google Photos, Google Calendar, etc.), without it, many OEM (Original Equipment Manufacturer) would need to follow Huawei steps and building their own Android version based on the AOSP (Android Open Source Project), their own App Store and many other things.
+Even though Samsung uses a very deep customized version of Android it still doesn’t control (because it decided to) how everything is managed on the device, this led to, sometimes, poor optimization, half-baked functions, poor battery, or the one I hate the most, crazy HOT devices; now this is not as bad as it sounds like, this reduces Samsung time and resources allowing easier software upgrades, a faster device lunch pace and of course, have Google Certification to use Google Services (YouTube, Gmail, Google Photos, Google Calendar, etc.), without it, many OEM (Original Equipment Manufacturer) would need to follow Huawei steps and building their own Android version based on the AOSP (Android Open Source Project), their App Store and many other things.

-Now, from the Apple perspective, this is a simpler process.
+Now, from Apple's perspective, this is a simpler process.
 There is always only one iOS version, (old devices will run the latest available when their devices hit the EOL (End-of-life product — Wikipedia)), Apple very tightly controls the hardware, and it extends to how every app uses memory, battery, and other resources.
-The greatest advantage of this is that Apple developers can have a single source code to cover at least the last 4 years' released devices, which makes development, supportability, and maintenance much easier.
+The greatest advantage of this is that Apple developers can have a sole source code to cover at least the last 4 years' released devices, which makes development, supportability, and maintenance much easier.

 Samsung has been working, in the last two or so years, with Microsoft and Google to create some sort of “ecosystem” between Microsoft Windows and Android, unfortunately, everything is half-cooked, there are too many preconditions and exceptions that a user and their devices need to meet to take advantage of these features.